How do I get started?

 Does American Debt Relief offer credit repair services once their services are complete?

-No, we do not offer or provide credit repair services and we are not a credit repair company.
+No, we do not offer credit repair services and we are not a credit repair company.
 There are other ﬁrms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.

 How will my debts be negotiated?

 We have established relationships with most of the major creditor networks which allows us the ability to submit your accounts through our partnerships.
 This lays the groundwork for future settlement opportunities on your accounts, many of which you will receive before you have sufficient funds ready to fund settlement offers.
 Creditors are willing to offer discounts based on your hardship situation and you may receive fewer collection calls should your account be placed with one of our partners.